Jacalz/ghdstats/README.md

 ## Inspiration and resoning

 A lot of the inspiration for this came from https://github.com/mmilidoni/github-downloads-count.
-I wanted to create something faster that could run without having any Python-stuff installed and easily be compiled for multiple platforms.
+THe idea was to create a faster tool without any need for Python.
 The plan is to have binaries for as many 64-bit platforms as possible.